nibags/apparmor-ksyntaxhighlighting/README.md

 ```
 This file is part of the KDE's KSyntaxHighlighting Framework.
+Version 6 is included in KDE Frameworks 5.50.0+.
 Version 5 is included in KDE Frameworks 5.43.0+.
 Version 3 is included in KDE Frameworks 5.39.0+.
 ```